Sow garden veg for spring now, whatever your space

 Broad beans should be sown in rows 40cm apart with seeds placed in 5cm deep holes, 10-15cm apart.

-Emily Ingham is a former environmental consultant, and now writes for Permaculture magazine on issues relating to environmental legislation and policy.
+Emily Ingham is a former environmental consultant, and used to write for Permaculture magazine on issues relating to environmental legislation and policy.